LouisLi185/InternetworkingProject_MessageApplicationSystem/README.md

 COMPRESSION_THRESHOLD = 256
 ```

+Meaning:

+- `SERVER_HOST = "0.0.0.0"` lets the server accept connections from other machines
+- `CLIENT_HOST = "127.0.0.1"` points clients to the same computer by default
+- files at or above `256` bytes are compressed before GUI chunk transfer
+- the Base64 payload is split into chunks of up to `700` characters

-If you want to connect from another computer on the same network:
+If you want to test across different computers on the same network:

-1. keep `SERVER_HOST = "0.0.0.0"` on the server machine
+1. keep `SERVER_HOST = "0.0.0.0"` on the machine running the server
-2. change `CLIENT_HOST` on the client machine to the server machine's IP address
+2. change `CLIENT_HOST` in `src/config.py` on the client machine to the server machine's IP address
 3. make sure the selected port is open and unused

 ## How to Run